KrakenEU/Arch-AutoBspwm/README.md

 1. archinstall
 	- disk partitioning
-		- manual -> suggest layout -> enter -> disable copy on write -> separate partition 		for /home
+		- Use best effort -> ext4 -> no sepparate /home partition
+ 	 - Audio
+		- pipewire
+   	- Network
+		- NetworkManager
 	- the rest is up to you